-Citing “You shall not commit adultery” in our culture is Bad Form among the wine and cheese crowd, like farting in church—if such clever and cultivated people went to church.
+Citing “You shall not commit adultery” in our culture is Bad Form among the wine and cheese crowd.
 Vast swaths of our culture rush to reply to such embarrassing displays of crude moralism with scarcely a movement of the grey matter.
 “Judge not!” they shout from the commanding heights of culture and media.
 This most popular of biblical verses, trotted out to excuse every sin under the sun, has double the impact on Christians who oppose our culture of serial polygamy since it was, after all, an adulterous woman our Lord defended from the mob in John 8.

 Result: huge numbers of biblically illiterate people repeat the only verse they know while the biblically literate feel guilty, thing of John 8, and have no clue what to do about adultery.
 Any contemporary suggestion that adultery is, you know, evil and a grave sin is seen by both believers and secularists alike as reprehensibly Pharisaic and we all act as though the only real sin is the pruney frown of disapproval leveled at a heart that, in words of Woody Allen, “wants what it wants.”